 According to the response received from Liberia Petroleum Regulatory Authority (LPRA), a Reconnaissance License was awarded to Canadian Global Energy (CGE) in September 2023.
 However, no revenues related to this company were disclosed by LRA or any other government agency for the period from 1 January to 31 December 2023.

-The LRA confirmed also that the reporting period does not account any revenues from the oil and gas sector in the Tax Administration System.
+The LRA confirmed also that the reporting period does not account for any revenues from the oil and gas sector in the Tax Administration System.

 The NOCAL disclosed revenues collected for an amount of US$ 1,000,000 during the FY 2023 that relate to the seismic data sale to TGS provided by NOCAL.